flyway/flywaydb.org/documentation/database/sqlserver.md

 #### Installing MSAL4J

-If you're using Flyway in an environment that is integrated with Maven or Gradle (Like the Maven or Gradle plugin), you only need to add [MSAL4J's Maven package](https://mvnrepository.com/artifact/com.microsoft.azure/msal4j) as a dependency in your `pom.xml`.
-Maven should then deal with getting MSAL4J's dependencies itself.
+You must add Microsoft's [MSAL4J library](https://mvnrepository.com/artifact/com.microsoft.azure/msal4j) to your classpath.
+For instance, as a Maven or Gradle dependency.

-For command-line users, the necessary dependencies are shipped with Flyway so that zero installation is required.
+For command-line users, MSAL4J is already included, so no extra installation is required.

 #### Connecting